thisismyrobot/dsa/README.md

 worst-case complexities etc. as I refresh and develop my DSA knowledge and skills.

-There's [no licensing here](UNLICENCE), this is free code that should work, and maybe someone else out there will find some of this useful too.
+There's [no licensing here](UNLICENCE), just freely-usable code that you might also find useful.

+## Time complexities

+Aiming to look at [these four time complexities](http://bigocheatsheet.com/)
+initially:

+    * Access
+    * Search
+    * Insertion
+    * Deletion

 ## Tests

 Requires py.test.
 Run py.test from repository root.

-The tests should result in a close fit to [this](http://bigocheatsheet.com/).